samsquire/ideas2/README.md

 Run a key logger that logs data entered into every program on a computer to keep a record of personal data.

-# 35. Chat development environment
+# 35. Conversational development

+Can software development be done as a conversation?
 Spin up Docker containers from a chat room.
 Write SQL.
 Write JSX React components in chat.
 Write Redux actions in the chat room.
 Everyone runs the same code and anyone can make a change anywhere.
 Without touching a text editor.

 # 36. Wiki Problem System